-A Friar looking
+A Friar looking right and left. |

 Description of animation: A friar looks and calls right and left, dressed in brown robes, distinctive hair style, cross hanging from his waist